An Environment of Safety, Acceptance, and Hope.

 Approach:

-“I have been a practicing certified physician assistant for 10 years.
-I love working with individuals with eating disorders and enjoy being part of the healing process with their relationship toward food, movement, and their body.
-My objectives as an eating disorder professional are to help my patients mindfully nourish their bodies, move in a way that they enjoy, and be fully engaged in life.
+I have been a practicing certified physician assistant for more than 10 years.
+I love working with individuals with eating disorders and being part of the healing process with their relationship toward food, movement, and their body.
+My objective as an eating disorder professional is to help my patients mindfully nourish their bodies, move in a way they enjoy, and be fully engaged in life.
 I believe in listening to patients and providing compassionate care.
 I enjoy educating others about the positive health effects of adequate nutrition, movement, and positive coping skills.

 Affiliations: